RSESEdDev/Curriculum_Visualisation/README.md

 # RSES Curriculum Visualisation Tool

 The RSES Curriculum Visualisation Tool provides an easy way to see an entire undergraduate curriculum at once.
-This relies on GraphViz clusters, the code generates a Graph output and there is a handy tool here https://magjac.com/graphviz-visual-editor/ for visualing this and testing changes, as well as either a png or pdf file.
+This relies on GraphViz clusters, the code generates graph source code, for which there is a handy tool here https://magjac.com/graphviz-visual-editor/ for visualing and testing changes, as well as either a png or pdf file.
 The graph source code generated is a modified version of that posted by JJLong https://forum.graphviz.org/t/top-rank-node-is-not-center-aligned-over-some-subgraphs/2338/11.

 There are two py files: